-A minimum of one LRF Scholar will be selected with a project focused on research in either follicular lymphoma (FL) or adolescent/young adult lymphomas (AYA).
+Kanti Rai, MD, Chronic Lymphocytic Leukemia Scholar Award: A minimum of one LSRMP Scholar will be selected with a project focused exclusively on research in chronic lymphocytic leukemia/small lymphocytic lymphoma.
 Applicants to either the clinical or laboratory track are eligible for this award.